Start on default port (3000)

 Navigation

-Sidebar
+Sidebar Navigation

-The left sidebar provides quick access to:
+The left sidebar provides quick access to resource categories:

 - Workloads - Pods, Deployments, StatefulSets, DaemonSets, Jobs